 The project is modeled after Education Lab, launched in 2013 with foundation funding to delve into some of the most persistent challenges in public education.
-Traffic Lab is supported with the help of community sponsors Alaska Airlines, CenturyLink, Kemper Development Co., PEMCO Mutual Insurance Company, Sabey Corp., Seattle Children’s hospital, and Ste.
-Michelle Wine Estates.
+Traffic Lab is supported with the help of community sponsors Alaska Airlines, Kemper Development Co., PEMCO Mutual Insurance Company, and Seattle Children’s hospital.
 Seattle Times editors and reporters operate independently of external funders who support our work.
 We maintain full editorial control over Traffic Lab content.

 Since our launch in 2017, we've examined massive transportation projects, explored innovative solutions to congestion, and made engaging with our readers a focus.

-Because we all have to get around, The Traffic Lab team — editor Richard Wagoner, reporters Mike Lindblom and David Gutman and engagement editor Michelle Baruchman — want readers to help guide our coverage.
+Because we all have to get around, The Traffic Lab team — editor Richard Wagoner, reporters Mike Lindblom and Heidi Groover and engagement editor Michelle Baruchman — want readers to help guide our coverage.
 We welcome your questions, tips and story ideas.